How to Plan the Best Trip to Tonga

 Looking for the white sands, swaying coconut palms and turquoise lagoons that you see on Instagram or the brochures?
 Well, they’re here in the islands of Ha’apai.

 This central island group is made up of 62 islands, only 17 of which are inhabited.
 Lifuka is the main island and home to the island groups main town, Pangai.
 Visitors are also likely to either stay on the causeway-connected Foa Island or at one of the resorts on the nearby uninhabited island of Uoleva.

 Aside from relaxing in a hammock on the beach all day, travellers to Ha’apai can hire bikes to check out some of the historical sites, such as an ancient fortress and memorial sites, around the flat islands.
 Resorts can organise village tours to see how real island villagers live.

-On the water, the lagoons in front of resorts offer a spectacular playground for watersports, including kayaking, snorkelling, stand-up paddleboarding but especially kitesurfing.
+On the water, the lagoons in front of the resorts offer a spectacular playground for watersports, including kayaking, snorkelling, stand-up paddleboarding and especially kitesurfing.
 And yes, Ha’apai does have its fair share of whale swimming tours, scuba diving trips and fishing charters.